 Schedule a free consultation with one of our experienced Birth Injury Attorneys.
 We have the skills and resources to investigate your potential claim.
 Our registered nurses and nurse-attorneys on staff provide a deeper understanding of medical issues and an unmatched level of care to our clients.

-And we don't get paid until we win your case.
 Call (888) 987-0005 to get started or send us a completed contact form.

 As experienced Birth Injury Attorneys in Georgia, we have obtained verdicts and settlements for clients like you.
 The millions of dollars our clients received were used for therapies, treatments, assistive devices, caregivers, and planning for the future.
 Don't hesitate to get in touch with us today to discuss your unique circumstances.

-Contact Our Georgia Birth Injury Lawyers Today
+Contact Our Birth Injury Lawyers Available in Georgia

 Miller Weisbrod Olesky is a nationally recognized birth injury law firm helping families in Georgia who face the devastating consequences of birth injuries caused by medical malpractice and negligence.